OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-**Relevant Advertising:** Uses aggregate information about groups of people (like age, ethnicity, income range, where those groups live and work, and their interests) to develop advertising that is more likely to be useful to that group.
-It does not use individual data about what a specific person might like.
-"Online behavioral advertising" is one type of relevant advertising.
-It uses interest categories based on the websites visited by groups of people to deliver advertising online.
+**Relevant Advertising:** Creates aggregate audience segments based on non-personally identifiable information about customers (like age, ethnicity, income range, a particular geographic area, and their interests) to serve advertising that is more likely to be useful to those audience segments.
+"Online behavioral advertising" is one type of Relevant Advertising.
+It uses interest categories based on the websites visited by people who are not personally identified to deliver advertising online.

 ' + '